unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     $ cat short.sh

-This is an ordinary shell script.
+This is an ordinary shell script that will print various information about the server it runs on, but isn't really going to do any science or produce any specific output files:

     #!/bin/bash
     # short.sh: a short discovery job